 To understand why biometrics is vital for stronger authentication, visit our web report on biometrics.

-Discover many similarities in the recently passed E.U. regulation on Entry-Exit System for the European borders with our web dossier.
+Discover many similarities in the recently passed E.U. regulation on Entry-Exit System for the European borders (in place by 2022) with our web dossier.

 We'd also welcome your comments on this article – please add them to the form below.